Speech Therapy Treatments For Hypernasality

 It’s important to keep in mind that speech therapy does not cure hypernasality, it simply helps you better use your existing mouth and nasal structures to reduce nasality.

-Book Your Appointment with District Speech
+Book Your Appointment With District Speech Today

-If you or your child have hypernasality, it can cause issues of self esteem and make it difficult for others to understand you.
+If you, or your child have hypernasality, it can cause issues of self esteem and make it difficult for others to understand you.

 Our speech therapy clinic can help.